 The problem is that profit and money still tend to accumulate in the hands of comparatively few people.
 Money, symbolically representing wealth and ownership of material assets, is not an infinite resource.
 When it accumulates in enormous quantities in the hands of a few people, that means other people are going to be denied.
 If everyone in the world has enough to live a decent life and not in poverty, then there is no great problem with some people having far more than they need.
 But, that's not the case, and there are no rules in the previous capitalist system to fix that.
 Profit and numbers have no conscience, and anything done in their name has been accepted as an unavoidable aspect of capitalism.'

-That same year, People-Centered Economic Development had been introduced to the UK with a business plan to tackle poverty, which argued:
+That same year, People-Centered Economic Development had been introduced to the UK with , which argued:

 'While the vast majority of people in poverty suffer quietly and with little protest, it is not safe to assume that everyone will react the same way.
 When in defence of family and friends, it is completely predictable that it should be only a matter of time until uprisings become sufficient to imperil an entire nation or region of the world.
 People with nothing have nothing to lose.
 Poverty was therefore deemed not only a moral catastrophe but also a time bomb waiting to explode.
 Poverty reduction and relief became the overriding principle and fundamental social objective in the emerging P-CED model.